There are many different ways to make eggs. This tutorial will show some of the most popular way to cook eggs.

 STEP 5: SCRAMBLE

-An easy egg meal, whisk egg mixture and heat on medium heat and make an omelet or breakfast sandwich.
+For an easy egg meal, whisk the egg mixture heat on medium heat, and make an omelet or breakfast sandwich.
 Simply add cheese and breakfast meats.

 Frequently Asked Questions about Ways to Prepare Easy Eggs